RANDCorporation/optic/README.md

 A `single_simulation` object (list) is created and provided to the `run_iteration` function.
 The `run_iteration` function goes through the methods provided by the user in the following order:

 1. The `method_sample` function is applied to the list and the returned object overwrites `single_simulation`.
 This is the sampling and common data transformation step.
 Everything after this step will be looped anf performed once per model element provided in the models argument - in our example above there are two models elements.
-1. Then, the `run_iteration` method enters a loop - looping over each of the models provided, creates a new `model_simulation` object that is a copy of the `single_simulation` object.
+2. Then, the `run_iteration` method enters a loop - looping over each of the models provided, creates a new `model_simulation` object that is a copy of the `single_simulation` object.
 This isolates each model to start from the same intitial sampling and data transformation so any further data altering or changes to the object by other methods are not retained/impacting subsequent models' runs.
 The rest of the methods are then run in order:
     1. If provided, runs `method_pre_model` passing `model_simulation` as the sole argument, the return object is stored in `model_simulation`
-    1. Runs the `method_model` function passing `model_simulation` as the sole argument and overwriting the object with the returned object
+    2. Runs the `method_model` function passing `model_simulation` as the sole argument and overwriting the object with the returned object
-    1. If provided, runs the `method_post_model`, the return object is assigned to a list whose named element is the model name
+    3. If provided, runs the `method_post_model`, the return object is assigned to a list whose named element is the model name
-    1. If no post model method is provided, the return object from the `method_model` function is assigned to the list directly
+    4. If no post model method is provided, the return object from the `method_model` function is assigned to the list directly
-1. The list of independent model results is provided as the argument to `method_results` and the return object from this final function is returned by the `run_iteration` function.
+3. The list of independent model results is provided as the argument to `method_results` and the return object from this final function is returned by the `run_iteration` function.

-## No Confounding Simulations
+## 2. No Confounding Simulations

+You can use the same setup as shown above to apply to the No Confounding Simualations.
+Throughout this example we will demonstrate how to run the sims.

+Example below is dependent on access to `optic_sim_data_exp.Rdata` data object.

 The following is example code to run the Two-Way Fixed Effects model for the no confounding simulations.
 The first snippet of code displays variable cleanup to prepare for running the simulations for the opioid prescribing outcome.
+A user will have their own startup code to get up and running with the simulation package.

 ```R
 x <- x %>%